netzob/netzob/netzob/doc/documentation/source/overview/index.rst

 If the size of those fields is fixed, as in TCP and IP headers, it is preferable to apply a basic partitioning, also provided by Netzob.
-Such partitioning works by aligning each message by the left, and then separating successive fixed columns from successive dynamic columns.
+Such partitioning works by aligning each message by the left, then separating successive fixed columns from successive dynamic columns.

 To regroup aligned messages by similarity, the Needleman-Wunsh algorithm